Iconic buildings from every state

 Built in the shape of the pyramids of Egypt, and named after the ancient Egyptian city, the Veldon Simpson-designed hotel opened in Las Vegas in 1993 and has more than 4,000 rooms.
 Other Egyptian touches include a life-sized reproduction of the tomb of King Tutankhamen and a replica of the Great Sphinx of Giza.

 New Hampshire: Franklin Pierce Homestead

 Franklin Pierce, the country's 14th president, lived here from infancy until his marriage in 1834.
-Built by his father Benjamin in 1804, the two-story frame and clapboard house in Hillsborough, New Hampshire, is now a state park and a national historical site, and includes a formal ballroom on the second floor.
-Benjamin Pierce trained county militia in the room, which now features a curved table used by the state legislature when Franklin Pierce was the speaker.
+Built by his father, Benjamin Pierce, in 1804, the two-story frame and clapboard house in Hillsborough, New Hampshire, is now a state park and a national historic site and includes a formal ballroom on the second floor.
+Benjamin trained county militia in the room, which now features a curved table used by the state legislature when Franklin was the speaker.

 New Jersey: Ford Mansion and Washington's Headquarters Museum

 During the winter of 1779 to 1780, then-Gen. George Washington used the Ford Mansion in Morristown, New Jersey, as his headquarters.
-The mansion is a Georgian style home built in the early 1770s for Jacob Ford Jr., an iron manufacturer.
-He died in 1777, but his widow, Theodosia, allowed George and Martha Washington, plus their aides and servants, to take over the house for six months.
+The mansion is a Georgian-style home built in the early 1770s for iron manufacturer Jacob Ford Jr. He died in 1777, but his widow, Theodosia, allowed George and Martha Washington, plus their aides and servants, to occupy the house for six months.
 One of the earliest museums centered in a house, it was donated to the National Park Service in 1933.